-The error matrix and the stratified area estimates for the three classes (Stable Forest, Stable Non-forest, Forest Loss) were calculated using the formulas as found in Olofsson et al (2014).
+The error matrix and the stratified area estimates for the three classes (Stable Forest, Stable Nonforest, Forest Loss) were calculated using the formulas as found in Olofsson et al (2014).
 Table 2 shows the error matrix for the interpreted samples while results of the accuracy assessment are presented in Table 3 and has been based on the agreement amongst 3 interpreters.
 The overall weighted accuracy is 81% with a confidence interval for forest loss of ± 46%.
 The results were also analysed by major ecological zones.
 The forest loss class is what constitutes deforestation.
 Figure 10 shows the estimated forest losses (deforestation) between 2006 and 2016 by ecological zones.
-The activity data per ecozone was calculated according to the methods for post-stratification of a stratified random sample as described in Stehman (2014).
-As Stehman (2014) notes, some of the post-strata (activity data class within the ecozones) are represented by few or no sample units.
-Nigeria identifies as area for improvement in the AD, the use of a larger sample size and consideration of the ecozones in the stratified random sampling design, to increase the accuracy of the emission estimates.
+While Figure 21 present activity data by ecological zones.